Israel unleashes strikes as expectations for truce rise

 Israeli attacks have also damaged at least 18 hospitals and clinics and destroyed one health facility, the World Health Organization said.
 Nearly half of all essential drugs have run out.

 Krauss reported from Jerusalem.
-Associated Press writers Isabel DeBre in Dubai, United Arab Emirates, Frank Jordans in Berlin and Samy Magdy in Cairo contributed to this report.
+Associated Press writers Isabel DeBre in Dubai, United Arab Emirates, Frank Jordans in Berlin, Samy Magdy in Cairo and Edith M. Lederer at the United Nations contributed to this report.